 The table below shows these “best” processors at each core count.
 These numbers are for a two-socket system with both sockets populated.
 Basically, if you are thinking about getting an Intel Cascade Lake-SP processor that is not in the table below, you are making a mistake!

-Intel plans to release their 10nm Ice Lake-SP server processors sometime in 2021.
+Intel plans to release their 10nm Ice Lake-SP server processors sometime in early 2021.
 They claim it will be in Q1 of 2021, but their track record for on time releases is not very good lately.
 Ice Lake-SP will require new model servers.
+The top SKU for Ice Lake-SP is rumored to be the 40C/80T Intel Xeon Platinum XCC 8380.

 This method for comparing and selecting a processor for SQL Server usage is valid regardless of the hosting type.
 It works for bare metal servers, virtualized servers, cloud VMs (IaaS) and even cloud (PaaS).
 I hope this discussion about choosing a processor for SQL Server has been useful for you!